We are in the process of adding our new printable recipes cards to all recipes - stay tuned!

 • 1/4 c milk (used unsw cashew)

-• 1 serving vanilla or salted caramel protein powder
+• 1 serving The Peachie Spoon Vanilla or salted caramel protein powder

-• 1 scoop collagen (to bump up to 30g protein)
+• 1 scoop The Peachie Spoon Collagen (to bump up to 30g protein)

 • 1 T ground flaxseed or psyllium husk (extra fiber optional)